Herbs in Pregnancy – What’s Safe and What’s Not?

 - Always follow your doctor’s instructions regarding the consumption of herbs.

+Herbs and pregnancy can go hand in hand.
 To learn more about the health benefits of herbs during pregnancy, please contact your healthcare advisor and discuss in detail about your fears.
 It is essential that you stop using any herb if you feel ill while consuming it.
 You know your body best; trust it to guide you through this wonderful phase!